Academic Immersion (AIM)

 Introduction to Experimental Psychology

-Academic Immersion: Introduction to Experimental Psychology combines classroom work in the psychological sciences with the experience of conducting research.
-Students learn to design and carry out their own experiments under the supervision of Boston University instructors.
+AIM: Introduction to Experimental Psychology combines classroom work in the psychological sciences with the experience of conducting research.
+You will learn to design and carry out your own experiments under the supervision of Boston University instructors.

 Introduction to Medicine

-For three weeks, AIM students reside in a college dorm in the heart of Boston, making new friends, enjoying planned social activities, and gaining valuable, hands-on experience in the fields of medicine (Academic Immersion: Introduction to Medicine) or psychology (Academic Immersion: Introduction to Experimental Psychology).
+For three amazing weeks, you will reside in a college dorm in the heart of Boston, make new friends, enjoy lots of planned social activities, and gain valuable, hands-on experience in the field of medicine, psychology, or creative writing.

-Academic Immersion (AIM) is designed for engaged, motivated high school students who want to spend three weeks focusing on a specific subject intensively.
-Both the Introduction to Medicine track and the Introduction to Experimental Psychology track combine classroom work and theoretical studies with practical applications and experiential activities, including field trips, guest speakers, group projects, and lab work.
-In addition to experiencing college life, AIM participants gain exposure to, and insight into, potential careers that they might be considering.
+If you’re an engaged, motivated high school student who wants to focus intensively on a specific subject for three weeks, AIM is for you.
+All AIM tracks combine classroom work and theoretical studies with practical applications and experiential activities including field trips, guest speakers and group projects.
+In addition to experiencing college life, you’ll gain invaluable insight into potential career paths.

 The AIM tracks are residential only and open to rising high school juniors and seniors.